0xVanes/PracticeRepository/README.md

  So the next one that I wrote was: "It does not work on replit" So it imported numpy and easygui.
 And the snake game worked, only left and right.
  The third command was:"the snake can only move left and right. can you modify the code?"
  	So it changed the line: y1_change += y1_change instead of updating y1 with y1_change.
+AND deleted the numpy and easygui once more!
 SO the game worked 100%
+ ## Tic-Tac-Toe Game (for python)
+ Another game made using chat-gpt.
+So at first it could give me a good output but the second time putting the output, the rows increases to 6.
+But now it is already in full functioning game